Uniface (programming language): Uniface products

 In addition, Uniface Anywhere (formerly Uniface JTi or Java Thin Client Interface) can deliver client/server Uniface applications to any computer connected to the Internet as a thin client solution.

-Uniface is a low-code development & deployment platform based on proprietary procedural scripting (fourth generation) language called Uniface Proc that is used to code application behavior.
+Uniface is a low-code development & deployment platform based on a proprietary procedural scripting (fourth generation) language called Uniface Proc that is used to code application behavior.
 Uniface automates most input/output operations through its kernel and default code, so much fundamental behavior does not need to be coded.

-Uniface Applications
+Uniface applications

-Uniface applications are component-based, infrastructure-independent software programs that can create or use data stored in one or more databases or file-systems.
+Uniface applications are component-based, infrastructure-independent software programs that can create or use data stored in one or more databases or file systems.
 They can be composite applications that include non-Uniface components created using other development tools, and they can be deployed in distributed client/server and web environments, as mobile applications or web services, and in mainframe environments.

-Uniface has a variety of component types that are intended for use in different layers of multi-tier application architecture.
+Uniface has various component types intended for use in different layers of multi-tier application architecture.

-Components for the presentation tier are responsible for the user interface, and include:
+Components for the presentation tier are responsible for the user interface and include: